-3.4 Expansion Header
+3.4 EXP Header

-On the right hand side of the Wireless STK Mainboard an angled 20-pin expansion header is provided to allow connection of peripherals or plugin boards.
-The connector contains a number of I/O pins that can be used with most of the EFR32 Mighty Gecko's features.
-Additionally, the VMCU, 3V3 and 5V power rails are also exported.
+The EXP header is an angled 20-pin expansion header provided to allow connection of peripherals or plugin boards to the kit.
+It is located on the right-hand side of the mainboard, and it contains a number of I/O pins that can be used with most of the EFR32 Mighty Gecko's features.
+Additionally, the VMCU, 3V3, and 5V power rails are also exported.

-The connector follows a standard which ensures that commonly used peripherals such as an SPI, a UART and an I2C bus are available on fixed locations in the connector.
+The connector follows a standard which ensures that commonly used peripherals, such as an SPI, a UART, and an I2C bus, are available on fixed locations in the connector.
 The rest of the pins are used for general purpose IO.
-This allows the definition of expansion boards that can plug into a number of different Silicon Labs Starter Kits.
+This allows the definition of expansion boards (EXP boards) that can plug into a number of different Silicon Labs Starter Kits.

-The figure below shows the pin assignment of the expansion header.
-Because of limitations in the number of available GPIO pins, some of the expansion header pins are shared with kit features.
+The figure below shows the pin assignment of the EXP header.
+Because of limitations in the number of available GPIO pins, some of the EXP header pins are shared with kit features.

 Figure 3.3.
-Expansion Header
+EXP Header

-3.4.1 Expansion Header Pin-out
+3.4.1 EXP Header Pinout

 The pin-routing on the EFR32 is very flexible, so most peripherals can be routed to any pin.
-However, many pins are shared between the Expansion Header and other functions on the Wireless STK Mainboard.
-Table 3.1 Expansion Header Pinout on page 10 includes an overview of the mainboard features that share pins with the Expansion Header.
+However, many pins are shared between the EXP header and other functions on the Wireless STK Mainboard.
+The table below includes an overview of the mainboard features that share pins with the EXP header.